 I made a ton of pinecone picks for the tree, more than I ended up needing.
 Rather than store them away, for now, I put them in a basket as a decorative element.

 Pine cones are a great natural element that also adds texture!

 Later, I will likely use a bunch of them in planters outside.
 I haven’t decorated the porch for Christmas since 2019, but I may do something out there this year.
 The vintage sled ties in perfectly with the vintage quilt.

 Another bonus of putting the tree in my daughter’s room is this mirror.
 It wouldn’t fit in the truck when she was moving, so it stayed.
 I love how it reflects the tree lights.

 You may have noticed I didn’t use a tree topper.
 I did buy one at the flea market this year but because I went with the taller tree it wouldn’t fit.
 It was a finial that would’ve gone well with the other vintage elements but I do like it without one just as much.

 The candles are part of the vintage theme.
 My grandmother told me when she was a child, they used real candles on their Christmas trees!
 Those are in honor of her.

 Over the pinecones, I used bits of grapevine just for that little something extra.
 I did that on my woodland themed Christmas tree from last year and loved how that looked.

 I’m sharing my natural Christmas tree this year along with several other bloggers, hosted by Stephanie of Casa Watkins Living.
-Please visit the links below for tons more Christmas inspiration!
+Please visit for tons more Christmas inspiration!